A team effort at Sandwell Council

 The Council prioritised extending online access to a child’s Early Help episode and took the decision to implement the Liquidlogic Early Help Module in order to achieve this.
 The wide range of stakeholders included police, third sector, health and education.

-In addition to the obvious advantages of clear audit trails and immediate insight to a case, the Liquidlogic EHM has saved all staff who use the system significant amounts of time.
+In addition to the obvious advantages of clear audit trails and immediate insight into a case, the Liquidlogic EHM has saved all staff who use the system significant amounts of time.
 Rachel Stringer goes on to say: “Previously everyone working outside the Council who was involved with an early help case recorded it on paper.
-There are obvious flaws in terms of both security and information access with this approach, however the major disadvantage was the length of time which it took to communicate with other agencies.
+There are obvious flaws in terms of both security and information access with this approach, however, the major disadvantage was the length of time which it took to communicate with other agencies.
 Now when something is recorded on the Liquidlogic Early Help Module, all parties with relevant profiles can view and contribute.
 As a Council, we are truly working in a multi-agency way.
 We are also able to take advantage of the fact that as a Council, we are now live with the Liquidlogic Children’s Social Care system (LCS) and able to ‘step up’ and ‘step down’ cases between the two parts of the system if necessary.

 The most significant advantage for the families who we work with is that they have no need to tell their story to numerous agencies.
 Often details which families provide are distressing and as such having to provide the same information repeatedly can be difficult for those involved.”